-- 5.56 Applications under PD 37 for payment out of money held in court must be made by Part 23 Application Notice (Form N244).
-The required documents should be sent to Room TM5.04.
-The following must be included: - (1) the reasons why the payment should be made (in Part C of the application notice) - (2) any relevant documents such as birth, marriage or death certificate, title deeds etc. (exhibited to the application notice) - (3) a statement whether or not anyone else has any claim to the money (in the Statement of Truth)

-- (4) bank details, ie the name and address of the relevant bank/building society branch, its Sort Code, and the Account Title and Number - (5) the Court fee. - 5.
-57 If there is a dispute as to entitlement to money in court, the Master may order the matter to proceed by Part 8 claim (see paragraph 2.14 above).
+- 5.57 Applications under PD 37 for payment out of money held in court must be made by Part 23 application notice (form N244).
+The required documents should be sent to the Miscellaneous Payments Clerk Masters' Appointments/Case Management Section The following must be included: - (1) the reasons why the payment should be made (in Part C of the application notice); - (2) any relevant documents such as birth, marriage or death certificate, title deeds etc. (exhibited to the application notice); - a statement whether or not anyone else has any claim to the money (in the Statement of Truth); - (4) bank details, i.e. the name and address of the relevant bank/building society branch, its sort code, and the account title and number; and - (5) the court fee. - 5.
+58 If there is a dispute as to entitlement to money in court, the Master may order the matter to proceed by Part 8 claim (see paragraph 2.14 above).
 In all other cases the Master will consider the file without a hearing and make an order for payment and/or sign the appropriate payment schedule.